 Can traditional magnetic boots and rugs be used with tendon injuries?

 No. If you look at how traditional magnets operate they create a pulsating action from the face of the magnet.
-This process increases the heat locally.
+This process creates an internal thermal reaction within the horse.
 When looking to support tendon or ligament recovery avoiding heat is vital and thus traditional pulsating magnets could create further issues.
-A non invasive complimentary device such as EQU StreamZ and a joint supplement containing Glucosamine or similar, neither of which will increase heat in the tendon or ligament.
+A non invasive complimentary device such as EQU StreamZ and a joint supplement containing Glucosamine or similar is advised, neither of which will increase heat in the tendon or ligament.

 Can monitoring technologies such as Magnetic Resonance Imaging (MRI) and Ultrasounds (X-Rays) help diagnose tendon/ligament injuries?

 Yes.
-Advancements in technology over the past few decades have led to extremely accurate diagnosis of tendon and ligament injuries.
+Advancements in technologies over the past few decades have led to extremely accurate diagnosis of tendon and ligament injuries.
 Although not cheap they are widely available from most equine professionals.
+Thermal Imaging is now gathering a reputation for being accurate whilst lower cost than other diagnosis tools, ideal for ongoing investigations.